 Luckily, Azion’s serverless computing provides a way to sidestep this headache.
 With serverless computing, companies pay only when applications run, eliminating the need to provision servers ahead of time.
 In addition, Edge Functions allow companies to break monolithic applications into discrete functions, each of which serves a specific purpose and automatically executes in response to events at the edge.
 Because these functions are small and lightweight, the processing time–and overhead–it takes to execute them is significantly diminished.

 Serverless and edge computing are the perfect combination, making it easy for enterprises to minimize network latency by storing data and processing requests as close as possible to end users, without requiring companies to provision servers ahead of time.
-In addition, Azion’s Edge Computing Platform provides a suite of products to improve security, provide observability, and ensure that applications and websites are running as efficiently as possible.
+In addition, Azion’s Edge Platform provides a suite of products to improve security, provide observability, and ensure that applications and websites are running as efficiently as possible.